 A comfortable sofa, an inviting fire or radiator and a television are often enough motivation to decide to pass on exercise for the day.
 The days pass and you continue to struggle to work up the motivation, especially when it is dark and wet outside.
 You will need to set yourself strict targets and boundaries.
 One of the easiest is the simple idea of achievement and reward.
 Simply, don’t allow yourself to relax on the couch until you’ve earned it in the form of exercise.

 Recommended CareCo Exercise Equipment includes those that you can do while sitting.
-We also supply electronic step machines.
-They provide a critical workout for the lower half of your body.

 Remember to Have Fun